World Wide Web code that changed the world up for auction as NFT

 Bids for the NFT, a way of asserting ownership of a digital asset, start at $1,000 in a standalone online auction titled “This Changed Everything” running from June 23-30.

-While working at Europe’s physics research center CERN in 1989, Berners-Lee laid out his vision for what he initially called “Mesh”.
+While working at Europe’s physics research centre CERN in 1989, Berners-Lee laid out his vision for what he initially called “Mesh”.

 His boss at the time wrote “vague but exciting” on the cover of Berners-Lee’s 1989 paper “Information Management: A Proposal”.